-Tar Creek is a 8.2 mile out and back trail located near Ojai, CA that features a waterfall and is rated as moderate.
+Tar Creek is a 8.2 mile out and back trail located near Ojai, California that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking and walking and is accessible from October until May.

 This trail is closed due to vandalism and trash.
 Violators have been ticked.
 One of the more spectacular destinations in the Los Padres.
 This great hike takes you deep into the remote Las Padres National Forest.
 Although the trail traverses mostly scrub brush, the mountain vistas are quite spectacular.
 For those who want a shorter hike, simply stop and explore the lovely seasonal Tar Creek, before turning back.
 For those with more energy, continue on to Sespe Creek.
 This is a wonderful setting, with sandy beaches, house size boulders, cascades, jumping fish, and everything else you could wish for in a stream side setting.

 went a long time ago...still think about this one from time to time. too bad its closed.